-Game fish catches can only be considered for world record status if they are caught according to International Angling Rules.
-Following is information on world record categories, requirements, and procedures for filing claims.
-An application fee of \$50 US for members and \$80 US for non-members is required for each claim.
-All materials submitted become the property of IGFA.
+Game fish catches can only be considered for record status if they are caught according to the IGFA/NZSFC Angling Rules.
+Following is information on world record categories, requirements and procedures for filing claims.

+All materials submitted as part of the application process become the property of IGFA.

-World Record and NZ Record Categories
+World and NZ Record Categories